FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 How Much Does FR-44 Insurance Cost in Florida?

 FR-44 insurance in Florida is expensive — there's no way around it.
 You're dealing with two cost factors simultaneously: the higher liability limits required by the state, and the DUI surcharge that insurers add to your premium as a high-risk driver.
-A DUI conviction typically raises Florida premiums by 30% to 200% above your pre-conviction rate, and that increase is compounded by the mandatory jump to 100/300/50 coverage.
+A first-time DUI conviction typically raises Florida premiums by 150% to 200% above your pre-conviction rate — with the state average jumping from roughly $2,694 per year to approximately $4,261 after a single DUI.
+That increase is further compounded by the mandatory jump to 100/300/50 coverage.
+A second DUI can raise rates by 200% to 350%, and a DUI involving injury can push premiums up 300% to 500%.

 FR-44 Filing Fee